BartGijsbers/ESPNow-Gateway/README.md

 ## Client Operation
-A client will scan for SSID's starting with "ESPNOW" and select the strongest.
+* A sensor will scan for SSID's starting with "ESPNOW" and select the strongest.
 It will only do this during boot.
-It will store the outcome
+It will then store mac-address of the gateway and WiFi channel in RTC memory.
+If no gateway is found the sensor will go to sleep and will multiply his wakeup time by 2 (with a maximum of 7200 sec).
+This is prevent battery drainage if no gateway is found.

+* Based on the "updatefreq" counter, the sensor will go to sleep.
+When waking up it will send his sensor data combined with battery voltage and updatefrequency.
+All data will be put in a JSON string.
+After sending the data the sensor will check if the data is delivered to the gateway.
+If the data is not delivered 10 times in a row, the sensor assumes the gateway is down and will start the gateway selection at the next wakeup.

+* A PIR sensor will wakeup after the "updatefreq" counter or if motion is detected (hardware based wakeup).
+To prevent continuous waking up the sensor will not wake up for "montiontime" time even if motion is detected.

+### Receiving commands
+After sending data sensor will wait (50msec) to see if there is data to receive.
+If there is data the commands will executed.

+# Limits
+* A gateway supports a maximum of 20 sensors.
+You can have multiply gateways.
+* The range of espnow is very good.
+Because it used a low bandwith.
+It is much better then WiFi.
+* Battery live with a 1500mah battery is around 1.5 years.